 fragmentation-of-public-sphere

-Represents the breakdown of shared information spaces into separate, non-communicating communities
+Reflects the fragmentation of shared information spaces into separate, non-communicating communities